The Lute Player (Caravaggio)

 The Lute Player is a composition by the Italian Baroque master Caravaggio.
 It used to exist in two versions, one in the Wildenstein Collection and another in the Hermitage Museum, St. Petersburg.
-However, a third from Badminton House, Gloucestershire, came to light in 2007.
+A third version, which was kept for 275 years at Badminton House, Gloucestershire, came to light in 2001, and which today is understood to be the original version.
+The Hermitage and the Badminton House versions were exhibited together in 2020 at the Galleria Borghese.